-Born in Brooklyn, NY, Jason got into music at an early age.
+Born in Brooklyn, NY, Farnham took up with music at an early age.
 The first record he ever bought was Depeche Mode's Violator, and within days he was rocking Enjoy the Silence on his Korg X2 synthesizer.
 His love of music continued to grow, and soon encompassed genres across the musical spectrum.
 After a road trip to the Cleveland Coliseum to see U2's Zoo TV tour, he knew his life would never be the same.

 While attending Ohio University, he began performing at pubs and university events in Athens with Pinker Than Pale, an experimental rock trio he formed with fellow musicians Bryan Murphy and Lara Wallace.
 It was during this time he wrote and recorded his first demo single, Octagon.